-Your body requires a plethora of digestive enzymes to break down food and turn it into energy.
-Many of the foods you eat contain natural enzymes to help you digest your food.
+Your body requires numerous digestive enzymes to break down food and turn it into energy.
+Many foods you eat contain natural enzymes to help you digest your food.
 Your pancreas, stomach, small intestines, and salivary glands also produce digestive enzymes to help break down food and properly absorb the nutrients in your food.

-Our gastrointestinal system includes a number of organs that work together to digest food, absorb nutrients, and remove waste and toxins from the body.
-As you age, the digestive tract is not as efficient as before and you begin producing fewer and fewer digestive enzymes.
-This decrease in enzymes can cause your digestive tract to become alkaline, which makes it difficult to completely break down the carbohydrates, fats, and proteins that you consume.
+Our gastrointestinal system includes several organs that work together to digest food, absorb nutrients, and remove waste and toxins from the body.
+As we age, our digestive tract becomes less efficient, and we produce fewer digestive enzymes.
+This enzyme decrease can cause our digestive tract to become alkaline, making it difficult to completely break down the carbohydrates, fats, and proteins we consume.

 Symptoms of Digestive Disorders

-When your digestive system is not functioning properly, you may experience nutritional deficiencies which affects your whole body.
+When your digestive system is not functioning optimally, you may experience nutritional deficiencies that affect your whole body.
 Some common symptoms include-

 Autoimmune Blog Image